 Yes!
 Students are strongly encouraged to pursue language training and translation activities during study abroad.
 Some courses are even counted toward your requirements for the Minor.
-You can also consult with the adviser about working on your capstone project during study abroad.
+You can also consult with the advisor about working on your capstone project during study abroad.

 How do I plan for my capstone project?

-Students consult with the Translation Studies adviser to submit a proposal for the capstone project.
+Students consult with the Translation Studies advisor to submit a proposal for the capstone project.
 A checklist is provided to complete each phase of the project and to register for three credits (usually during the fall or winter term of the senior year).